-- Manage road traffic issues (safety, amenity) at towns along the corridor including town bypasses where appropriate - Improve safety and level of service of two lane sections of the road including duplication where appropriate - Improve safety of at-grade road/rail crossings. - Improve sections of the road with poor geometry and alignment - Manage fatigue related safety issues and roadside hazards - Identify the infrastructure and operational implications associated with the potential introduction of higher productivity vehicles and take measures to maintain travel time and safety outcomes.
+- Manage road traffic issues (safety, amenity) at towns along the corridor including town bypasses, where appropriate. - Improve safety and level of service of two lane sections of the road including duplication, where appropriate. - Improve safety of at-grade road/rail crossings. - Improve sections of the road with poor geometry and alignment. - Manage fatigue related safety issues and roadside hazards. - Identify the infrastructure and operational implications associated with the potential introduction of High Productivity Freight Vehicles and take measures to maintain travel time and safety outcomes.

-Western Highway M8/A8 Corridor Strategy - Deer Park to South Australian Border
+2.1.4 Western Highway M8/A8 Corridor Strategy - Deer Park to South Australian Border